mckayc/task-donegeon/README.md

 -   **Week of September 13, 2025 (v0.4.66):**
     -   **Dashboard Customization UX Improvements:** Overhauled the "Customize Dashboard" dialog for better usability.
 The layout editor columns now have equal heights for a cleaner look.
 Cards can now be moved between main, side, and hidden columns using new arrow icons, providing an alternative to drag-and-drop.
 Fixed a bug where cards in the side column would disappear when switching to the "single-column" layout.

--   **Week of September 6, 2025 (v0.4.65):**
-    -   **EPUB Reader Fix:** Fixed a critical bug in the EPUB reader where the progress bar would incorrectly display 100% and not update upon navigation.
-The progress calculation is now more robust and accurately reflects the user's position within the book.

 -   **Week of September 6, 2025 (v0.4.64):**
     -   **Bug Bar Consolidation:** The bug recording bar has been consolidated into a more compact and responsive two-row layout to prevent controls from overflowing on smaller screens.